aislanmaia/WalletAI/replit.md

 ## User Preferences

 Preferred communication style: Simple, everyday language.
-UX preferences: AI chat modal should open automatically when user focuses on the global input field for more intuitive interaction flow.
+UX preferences: Chat interface must grow from the bottom global input (not as a centered modal) to maintain visual connection and keep cursor active in the original input field for seamless user experience.

 ## System Architecture